blkFinch/blkfinch.github.io/_notes/Public/Four Powers of the Sphinx.md

 [[The Will]] is a fundamental occult concept.
 In the context of the Four Powers, it implies that the will is meant to be used.
 That every action should be a conscious and willed choice.

 ## To Dare
 This is the second part of To Will.
 Once we have chosen and decided to act then we must act.
-This is the Action that follows intention ([[Action is preceeded by desire]])
+This is the Action that follows intention ([[Action is preceded by desire]])

 ## To Keep Silent
 An interesting rule and one often associated with the vows of secrecy taken within initiatory orders.